ChrisDuffley/stationPlaylist/readme.md

 Version 25.06.x is the last release series to support Studio 5.x with future releases requiring Studio 6.x.
 Some new features will be backported to 25.06.x if needed.

+* NVDA will no longer forget to transfer broadcast profiles while updating the add-on (fixing a regression introduced in 25.05).
 * Added a new command in SPL Assistant to announce playlist hour over/under by in minutes and seconds (O).
 * In Studio, the command to step through library scan announcement settings has changed from Alt+NVDA+R to Shift+NVDA+R as the former command toggles remote access feature in NVDA 2025.1.
 * NVDA will no longer play error tones or appear to do nothing when performing some SPL Assistant commands after resizing Studio window.